joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 Starting an <a href="https://businessdisabilityforum.org.uk/resource/technology-toolkit/role-of-the-a11y-champion-sponsor/">Accessibility Champions Network</a> can be effective initiative to help share workload and create momentum.

-You will probably want to bring in *proven* accessibility expertise to support earlier efforts, too &mdash; be this through contractors or specialist accessibility agencies.
+You will probably want to bring in *proven* accessibility expertise to support earlier efforts, too &mdash; be this through contractors or specialist accessibility agencies, for example.
 ## Having an accessible design system but not using it

 Do you have a design system?